Sts. Apostles Peter and Paul Basilica (Strzegom)

-Saints Peter and Paul Church in Strzegom, Poland, is a historic Brick Gothic minor basilica.
+The Sts.
+Apostles Peter and Paul Basilica in Strzegom, Poland, is a historic Brick Gothic minor basilica.
 Strzegom is part of the Diocese of Świdnica.

 Formerly, the basilica belonged to the Sovereign Military Order of Malta.
 Since 2002, the church serves as a minor basilica.
 It is the most prized heritage site of the town and is one of the largest churches in Lower Silesia with a length of the nave at 76 m, height of 26 m and a main building width of 26 m.
 It is an example of Lower Silesian Gothic architecture.
 The church is enriched with artisanal handicraft mainly from the fourteenth and fifteenth-century.

 On September 22, 2012 the minor basilica was registered on the List of Historic Monuments of Poland.